EverPlainsGroup/EverPlains/README.md

 # EverPlains
+## Contributors
-### Jonathan Rivera and Tram Vuong
+Jonathan Rivera and Tram Vuong

-#### Description
+## Description
-Our project is a 2D platformer/side scroller created in Unity, which uses C#.
+EverPlains is a 2D platformer/side scroller created in Unity, which uses C#.
 The main components of the game are described below.

 ##### Player
 The player can run left and right, double jump, and block.
 Currently, the player will have a sword slash basic attack and move across the screen to destroy enemies.